RailsEventStore/rails_event_store/railseventstore.org/source/docs/pubsub.html.md

-# Using Rails Event Store as pub-sub message bus
+# Using Rails Event Store as a pub-sub message bus

 ## Defining an event